-9. Accuracy, Maintenance, Support: Supporting documentation that is maintained electronically and via hard copy documentation.
-Supporting documentation will continue to be maintained electronically and by hard copy.

-10. Responsible Person: Human Resources Director D
+- 9. Accuracy, Maintenance, Support: Supporting documentation that is maintained electronically and via hard copy documentation.
+Supporting documentation will continue to be maintained electronically and by hard copy. - 10.
+Responsible Person: Human Resources Director D - 11.
+Duplication of Effort: None.

-Program: 273 - 2000: Office of Management and Finance
+Program: 273 -2000: Office of Management and Finance